Sunstone Hotel Investors, Inc. (NYSE:SHO) Shares Acquired by Public Employees Retirement System of Ohio

-Public Employees Retirement System of Ohio lifted its position in shares of Sunstone Hotel Investors, Inc. (NYSE:SHO – Free Report) by 8.8% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 651,736 shares of the real estate investment trust’s stock after acquiring an additional 52,835 shares during the quarter.
-Public Employees Retirement System of Ohio owned 0.32% of Sunstone Hotel Investors worth $6,094,000 at the end of the most recent quarter.
+Public Employees Retirement System of Ohio lifted its stake in shares of Sunstone Hotel Investors, Inc. (NYSE:SHO – Free Report) by 8.8% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 651,736 shares of the real estate investment trust’s stock after buying an additional 52,835 shares during the quarter.
+Public Employees Retirement System of Ohio owned approximately 0.32% of Sunstone Hotel Investors worth $6,094,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also made changes to their positions in the company.
-Vanguard Group Inc. increased its stake in shares of Sunstone Hotel Investors by 9.0% during the third quarter.
-Vanguard Group Inc. now owns 34,473,209 shares of the real estate investment trust’s stock worth $324,738,000 after acquiring an additional 2,843,715 shares during the period.
-State Street Corp increased its stake in shares of Sunstone Hotel Investors by 26.5% during the third quarter.
-State Street Corp now owns 13,652,726 shares of the real estate investment trust’s stock worth $129,260,000 after acquiring an additional 2,863,572 shares during the period.
-Franklin Resources Inc. grew its position in Sunstone Hotel Investors by 14.7% during the second quarter.
-Franklin Resources Inc. now owns 10,315,334 shares of the real estate investment trust’s stock worth $104,391,000 after buying an additional 1,321,934 shares during the period.
-Rush Island Management LP grew its position in Sunstone Hotel Investors by 30.3% during the third quarter.
-Rush Island Management LP now owns 9,579,732 shares of the real estate investment trust’s stock worth $89,570,000 after buying an additional 2,225,579 shares during the period.
-Finally, Cbre Investment Management Listed Real Assets LLC grew its position in Sunstone Hotel Investors by 6.1% during the second quarter.
-Cbre Investment Management Listed Real Assets LLC now owns 4,896,273 shares of the real estate investment trust’s stock worth $49,550,000 after buying an additional 280,067 shares during the period.
+A number of other hedge funds have also made changes to their positions in the stock.
+Great West Life Assurance Co.
+Can lifted its stake in Sunstone Hotel Investors by 0.5% during the first quarter.
+Great West Life Assurance Co.
+Can now owns 190,263 shares of the real estate investment trust’s stock worth $2,329,000 after purchasing an additional 1,015 shares during the last quarter.
+Verdence Capital Advisors LLC lifted its stake in Sunstone Hotel Investors by 4.7% during the third quarter.
+Verdence Capital Advisors LLC now owns 26,216 shares of the real estate investment trust’s stock worth $245,000 after purchasing an additional 1,167 shares during the last quarter.
+LPL Financial LLC lifted its stake in Sunstone Hotel Investors by 7.8% during the third quarter.
+LPL Financial LLC now owns 16,899 shares of the real estate investment trust’s stock worth $158,000 after purchasing an additional 1,220 shares during the last quarter.
+Lazard Asset Management LLC lifted its stake in Sunstone Hotel Investors by 5.7% during the third quarter.
+Lazard Asset Management LLC now owns 23,394 shares of the real estate investment trust’s stock worth $218,000 after purchasing an additional 1,256 shares during the last quarter.
+Finally, Russell Investments Group Ltd. lifted its stake in Sunstone Hotel Investors by 2.1% during the second quarter.
+Russell Investments Group Ltd. now owns 61,776 shares of the real estate investment trust’s stock worth $625,000 after purchasing an additional 1,257 shares during the last quarter.

 Sunstone Hotel Investors Cuts Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Monday, April 15th.
-Stockholders of record on Thursday, March 28th will be issued a $0.07 dividend.
-This represents a $0.28 annualized dividend and a dividend yield of 2.49%.
-The ex-dividend date of this dividend is Wednesday, March 27th.
-Sunstone Hotel Investors’s dividend payout ratio (DPR) is presently 25.81%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 15th.
+Investors of record on Thursday, March 28th will be paid a $0.07 dividend.
+The ex-dividend date is Wednesday, March 27th.
+This represents a $0.28 dividend on an annualized basis and a yield of 2.53%.
+Sunstone Hotel Investors’s dividend payout ratio is currently 25.81%.

 Sunstone Hotel Investors Company Profile